Belthazaar/mini-internet-course/docs/instructions/intra-domain connectivity.md

 In order to separate the hosts, you will need to configure the switches to use VLANs.
-Configure the switches in the North Data Center to use VLAN 20 for the FIFA hosts and VLAN 30 for the UEFA hosts.
+Configure the switches in the North Data Center to use VLAN 20 for the WIN hosts and VLAN 30 for the MAC hosts.
 To ensure that the hosts can communicate with each other, you will need to configure both access and trunk ports.